 Frequencies are in MHz.

 A multi-band MS shall interpret ARFCN numbers 512 to 810 as either DCS 1800 or PCS 1900 frequencies according to the parameter BAND_INDICATOR when received in other than the DCS 1800 or PCS 1900 bands.
 If received in the DCS 1800 or PCS 1900 bands, those ARFCN numbers shall be interpreted as frequencies in the same band.
-The BAND_INDICATOR is broadcast on BCCH, PBCCH and SACCH.
+The BAND_INDICATOR is broadcast on BCCH, PBCCH, EC-BCCH and SACCH.
 The most recently received value shall be applied by the mobile station.
 If the parameter is not broadcast, the default value is DCS 1800 frequencies.